-Spring has arrived and with it comes the motivation to clean, renovate, and save.
-But the season can also cause us to feel anxious at the cost of change.
-Whether you're saving for home repairs, organizing your life, or simply need to cut down on every day expenses, here are some ways your home can save you money.
+Summer has arrived!
+Whether you've saving for home repairs, wanting to organizing your life, or simply trying to stay busy, here are some ways your home can save you money.

 Replace Your Bulbs with LED Bulbs

 You've heard this one before: these bulbs can save you hundreds of dollars, and last between 30,000 and 50,000 hours.
 They are inexpensive and good for the environment.
 If you have a bit more in your budget for a better long-term investment, companies are now creating "smart" LED bulbs that communicate with the latest technology.
 Coordinate these bulbs with small motion sensor devices to turn the lights on and off with motion, control each bulb with your mobile device, or program them to communicate with your voice activated home device like Google Home or Alexa.
 Don't forget you can order these on Amazon or through your favorite online retailer.

 Install a Smart Thermostat

 A smart home thermostat like the Nest Learning Thermostat allows you to sync your home devices and save money doing it.
 These devices immediately save 10 to 15 percent on your energy bills.
 They are self-learning, and adjust according to your preferences over time.
 You can also program them from anywhere, keeping your heat or cooling off, and turning it on prior to arriving home.
 Like your LED bulbs, these devices will also sync with your Google Home or Alexa.

 Review Your Cable TV Service